 rasterize()

-in the first returns.
+on the first returns.
 The CHM is post-processed

 with pit_fill()